 Meet Desiree

-As a multifaceted artist, designer, and cultural advocate, Desiree Belone has made it her life's work to honor and preserve the rich legacies of her diverse heritage—rooted in the Ponca tribe, the Dine' (Navajo) Nation, and her maternal Japanese lineage.
-Raised in the vibrant community of Boyle Heights, California, Belone draws inspiration from her deep connection to her ancestry and the bustling urban landscape that has shaped her identity.
-Through her art, she seamlessly blends traditions of her Indigenous roots with contemporary forms of expression, creating a unique narrative that resonates with both cultural significance and modern aesthetics.
+Desiree Belone is a multifaceted artist, designer, and cultural advocate who honors and preserves the rich legacies of her diverse heritage, rooted in the Ponca tribe, the Diné (Navajo) Nation, and her maternal Japanese lineage.
+Born and raised in the vibrant community of Boyle Heights, California, she draws inspiration from her deep connection to her ancestry and the urban landscape that has shaped her identity.
+Through her art, she blends the traditions of her Indigenous roots with contemporary expression, creating work that carries both cultural meaning and modern beauty.

-Beyond her jewelry, Desiree is deeply invested in the preservation of cultural traditions.
-She has remained an active participant in tribal gatherings, traveling to White Eagle, Oklahoma, and the Navajo Nation, where she maintains vital connections with her family and the larger Indigenous community.
-Her profound bond with her maternal grandfather, a Nisei born in a Japanese internment camp during World War II, further informs her work and the personal narratives she weaves into her art, connecting past struggles with present-day resilience.
+Beyond her adornment offerings, Desiree is deeply invested in the preservation of cultural traditions.
+She remains an active participant in tribal gatherings, traveling to White Eagle, Oklahoma, and the Navajo Nation, maintaining strong connections with her family and community.
+Her bond with her maternal grandfather, a Nisei born in a Japanese internment camp during World War II, informs her work and the stories she shares, connecting past struggles with present-day resilience.

-Desiree’s artistic vision extends into her dedication to holistic wellness and environmental stewardship.
-As a member of the Los Angeles County Bee Keeper Association, she works tirelessly to educate her community about the vital role that honey bees play in the ecosystem and the preservation of Mother Earth.
-She also embraces daily practices such as yoga, holistic remedies, and the philosophy of food as medicine—habits that reflect her commitment to health and well-being, both for herself and the planet.
+Her artistic vision extends into holistic wellness and environmental care.
+As a member of the Los Angeles County Beekeepers Association, she educates her community on the importance of honey bees and caring for the Earth.
+She also practices yoga, uses holistic remedies, and believes in food as medicine.

 Awards